kitextech/ESP32UploadBuf/README.md

 The data is formatted using protocol buffers.
 To that end, the project specific `ProtobufBridge` library is used.
 The library contains a send function for each of the protobuf message types defined in the `pb.c` and `pb.h` files.
 If you wish to add a message template  (e.g. for another sensor type), you will need to generate new `.pb.h` and `.pb.c` files.
 These can be generated from a `.proto` file using [a modified version](https://github.com/kitextech/ESPNanopb) of the [nanopb library](https://github.com/nanopb/nanopb)  which contains the messages used in this project.

 The sensor modules are located in the `lib` folder, and each of them includes a function `prepareData()` which collects the data and creates the protobuf message from it.
 The protobuff messages are sent to the server via UDP in `main.cpp` at frequencies defined upon creation of the sensor objects in the `init.h` file.

+## License
+The parts of this repository created by us MIT-licensed. **However, when you build the code it may or may not be combined by default with GPL-licensed code in included libraries; hence the GPL terms may apply.** Alternatively you could replace or remove the GPL-licensed library dependencies.